Cocoiscool-531/DownloadSorter/README.md

 ## Windows Port
 I am currently working on a windows port, please be patient.

-Function Calls:
-getenv("HOME"); (Gets the path of the user's home directory, used to find DownloadSorter in that directory sleep(2); (From the unistd.h header, replacement exists in windows.h, as "Sleep(2);" I believe.

-Im not certain if the file path system works the same on windows, so that will need testing.
+Im not certain if the file path system works on windows, so that will need testing.

 # FAQ

 ### Q: How do I fix scripts not having permission to execute?
 ### A: On Mac and Linux, you can run ```chmod +x [file]``` in your terminal to give it execution permissions.